 From lobbyist to Tory press aide

 Mascall was political press adviser for health and education for the Conservative Party from November 2010 until September 2012.
-Before this, he filled a short-term role as account director at Bell Pottinger from August to November 2010.
+Before this, he filled a short-term role as an account director at Bell Pottinger from August to November 2010.

 Mascall worked as an account director and account manager at MS&L Worldwide in 2008-2009.
 He was also a senior consultant at lobbying and PR consultancy Financial Dynamics from June 2006 until May 2008.